williammollers/ni_reunification_referendum/README.md

 * First time doing something like this.
 Therefore I spent a lot of time on structure and hope that the flow of project is logical.
 * There were many [limitations](https://github.com/williammollers/finalproject-ironhack-NI/wiki/LIMITATIONS) on what I could conclude after all of my work.
 * While I have improved in Tableau, it is still an immensely great tool that requires a lot of love.
 Watch out for a future Tableau dev!
 * The project occurred during Germany's second lockdown.
-This made exchanging opinion with colleagues very difficult and it was truly an individal project and at times quite lonely.
+This made exchanging opinion with colleagues very difficult and it was truly an individal project and at times quite challenging.
+See my [wiki](https://github.com/williammollers/finalproject-ironhack-NI/wiki) for a day by day breakdown of the process.

 ## Getting Started